Sunbury-on-Thames: Sunbury House

 An abortive proposal for this western part of the manor was designed by Sir Christopher Wren to be the local army barracks but not built.
 Sunbury House was a large building with gardens and allotments covering the rectangle of land between Thames Street, Green Street, Forge Lane and Halliford Road.
 It was leased in 1855 by the Bishop family, who had owned it since its 1789 commencement of construction for Charles Bishop, HM Procurator General, to Captain Auguste Frederic Lendy, a French officer, who, with the assistance of the exiled French Royal family (living at Orleans House) founded a military academy.

 This was a period when military commissions were still bought and sold, and training of officers in the army itself was quite rudimentary, so these establishments existed to teach students the necessary skills before taking up their posts.

-On New Year's Eve 1915 the house was largely destroyed by fire and the two wings survived.
+On New Year's Eve 1915 the house was largely destroyed by a flood which only the two wings survived.
 One of these was later demolished, the remaining large west wing becoming a nursing home in two parts: Sunbury House which has not yet been listed and West Lodge almost entirely late 18th century and a building listed in the initial category at Grade II.